Are you looking for the best spinning reels under $100?

 - Wider spool for fewer knots

 - Smooth casting with the right size line

-- Not as smooth as other reels
+- Not as smooth of drag system as other reels

 - Issues with weak bail arm